mmoayyed/mmoayyed.github.io/_posts/2022-08-18-cas66-openid-connect-scopes.md

   <strong>Note</strong><br/>Note that claim mapping rules should equally apply to claims that are packed into the ID token as well as those that are produced by the <i>user profile</i> endpoint.
 </div>

-Finally, please note that mapping rules defined via this technique are global and cannot be revised and modified on a per relying party basis.
+Finally, please note that mapping rules defined via this technique are global and cannot be revised and modified on a relying party basis.
 For example, the value for claim `family_name` will always be based on `identity-name` for all requests and all client applications that are authorized to receive it.
-Changing this mapping rule on a per application basis will require further modifications that are outside the scope of this post.
+Changing this mapping rule on a per-application basis will require further modifications that are outside the scope of this post.

 ## Scope-free Claims